Quantum Suppression of Mass Inflation in Reissner-Nordstr\"{o}m Interiors via Wheeler-DeWitt Equation: Introduction

 \section{Introduction}

 The interior regions of black holes provide a natural laboratory in which the principles of general relativity are pushed to their limits, indicating the need for a quantum theory of gravity.
 The classical prediction of a spacetime singularity~\cite{Hawking:1970zqf}, where the classical evolution breaks down~\cite{Hawking:1976ra}, is widely expected to be resolved by quantum effects~\cite{Boehmer:2007ket,Modesto:2006mx,Zhang:2023yps}.
 Clarifying the mechanism of this resolution remains a central challenge in theoretical physics, with implications for cosmic censorship and the ultimate fate of gravitational collapse~\cite{Chew:2023upu,Carballo-Rubio:2024dca,Cardoso:2017soq}.
-Building on the framework of quantum properties developed initially for Schwarzschild interiors~\cite{Bouhmadi-Lopez:2019kkt}, we extend the analysis to the broader charged family of Reissner–Nordström black holes, which possess an additional inner (Cauchy) horizon and a richer causal structure but without singularities.
+Building on the framework of quantum properties developed initially for Schwarzschild interiors~\cite{Bouhmadi-Lopez:2019kkt}, we extend the analysis to the broader charged family of Reissner–Nordstr\"{o}m black holes, which possess an additional inner (Cauchy) horizon and a richer causal structure but without singularities.
 Additional developments and related extensions are presented in Refs.~\cite{Brahma:2021xjy,Yeom:2021bpd,Chien:2023kqw,Singh:2024kcn,Kan:2022ism}.

 In this work, we focus on the interior dynamics of static and spherically symmetric black holes, specifically within the framework of Einstein-Maxwell-$\Lambda$ theory.
 Inside the event horizon, the roles of time and space coordinates are interchanged.
-For Reissner-Nordström black holes, the interior dynamics are tightly linked to the instability of the inner Cauchy horizon, where the infinite blueshift of perturbations drives mass inflation and undermines both the Reissner–Nordström interior and linear perturbation theory, necessitating fully nonlinear analyses~\cite{Poisson:1989zz,Burko:1997zy,McMaken:2023tft}.
+For Reissner-Nordstr\"{o}m black holes, the interior dynamics are tightly linked to the instability of the inner Cauchy horizon, where the infinite blueshift of perturbations drives mass inflation and undermines both the Reissner–Nordstr\"{o}m interior and linear perturbation theory, necessitating fully nonlinear analyses~\cite{Poisson:1989zz,Burko:1997zy,McMaken:2023tft}.
 Following established approaches to the Schwarzschild interior, we extend the analysis to the charged case to explore how the electromagnetic field influences the interior quantum dynamics.